 Beginning in April, people in priority groups identified by public health and the COVID-19 Workplace Task Group will start to receive their first dose of the AstraZeneca/SII COVISHIELD (AZ/SII) vaccine.
 These groups include:

-These priority groups have been identified as workers in places and sectors where:
+Priority groups are workers in places and sectors where:

 Watch a recording of the press conference and learn more here.